Nizari–Seljuk conflicts: Aftermath

 Hassan-i Sabbah's objective was not realized, but nor was that of the Seljuks who intended to uproot the Nizaris who now formed a stable state of their own.
 The Nizari-Seljuk military confrontations became a stalemate by around 1120.

-The Nizari state gradually weakened due to prolonged conflicts with too many superior enemies.
-The indecisive Nizari policy against the Mongols also contributed to their fall after the Mongol invasion of Persia.
-Though the Mongol massacre at Alamut was widely interpreted to be the end of Ismaili influence in the region, modern studies suggest that the Ismailis’ political influence continued.
-In 674/1275, a son of Rukn al-Din managed to recapture Alamut, though only for a few years.
-The Nizari Imam, known in the sources as Khudawand Muhammad, again managed to recapture the fort in the fourteenth century.
-According to Mar’ashi, the Imam’s descendants would remain at Alamut until the late fifteenth century.
-Ismaili political activity in the region also seems to have continued under the leadership of Sultan Muhammad ibn Jahangir and his son, until the latter’s execution in 1597.
-Deprived of political power, the Nizaris were scattered in the many lands and lived until the present day as religious minorities.
+The Nizari state weakened due to prolonged conflicts with several superior enemies.
+The indecisive Nizari policy against the Mongols also contributed to their fall after the Mongol invasion of Persia in 1219.
+Though the Mongol massacre at Alamut was widely interpreted to be the end of Ismaili influence in the region, modern studies suggest that the Ismailis' political influence persisted.
+In 1275, a son of Rukn al-Din managed to recapture Alamut, though only for a few years.
+The Nizari imam, known in the sources as Khudawand Muhammad, recaptured the fort in the fourteenth century.
+According to Mar'ashi, the imam's descendants remained at Alamut until the late fifteenth century.
+Ismaili political activity in the region continued under the leadership of Sultan Muhammad ibn Jahangir and his son, until the latter's execution in 1597.
+Deprived of political power, the Nizaris were scattered across many lands and live until the present day as religious minorities.

-The Nizari state enjoyed a sort of stability that was uncommon in other principalities of the Muslim World in that period.
+The Nizari state enjoyed a degree of stability uncommon in other principalities of the Muslim World during the 11th century.
 These are attributed to their distinct methods of struggle, the genius of their early leaders, their strong solidarity, the sense of initiative of their local leaders, their appeal to outstanding individuals, as well as their strong sense of mission and total dedication to their ultimate ideal, which they maintained even after their initial failure against the Seljuks.

-Conflicts continued between the Alamut and the people of Qazwin, the rulers of Tabaristan, and after the decline of the Seljuks, the Khwarezmshahs.
+Conflicts continued between the Nizaris of Alamut and the people of Qazvin, the rulers of Tabaristan, and, after the decline of the Seljuks, the Khwarezmshahs.
 The Ismailis of Quhistan were engaged against the Ghurids, while those of Syria gradually became independent of Alamut.